waggle-sensor/summer2021/Razin/Optical Flow Report.md

 `p0 = cv.goodFeaturesToTrack(cv.cvtColor(old_frame[start:end], cv.COLOR_BGR2GRAY), mask = cv.cvtColor(old_frame[start:end], cv.COLOR_BGR2GRAY), **feature_params)`,

 where `start:end` specifies the range of height pixels where tracking corners are identified.
-Results for several LK algorthim runs with non-null masks are shown (Fig. 19-26), as are gifs of the most promising ones (Fig. 27-29).
+Results for several LK algorthim runs with non-null masks are shown (Fig. 19-26), as are gifs of the most promising ones (Fig. 27-30).
 I toggled parameters, such as `qualityLevel` (Fig. 21-22), for the ShiTomasi corner detection, as well.
-For